-Dravisian of a navy day Provision of a new des use, STEM Hub, hotel, le commercial facilities c Provision of a new and (800 sqm), hotel (2,350 sqm), retail (600 sqm), (650 sqm) with public r area on east of the site Floorspace could inclu Short to Medium-term • Over £33million Council land value co Third party funding from including LGF, Heritage England (Inspired Facion Reaching Communities Value generated by a Delivery will be reliant the development.
-Applications for funding and additional funding Landing is the priority p a priority for the Tees V STEM Hub proposal is in alongside the nearby important co-located for the local communi Jacksons Landing and Public realm improven proposals for the new complementary fit with buildings.
+Project Outline Provision of a new destination building for a future anchor use, STEM Hub, hotel, leisure, retail, restaurant and commercial facilities as well as public realm improvements.
+Project Detail Provision of a new anchor facility (5,000 sqm), STEM Hub (800 sqm), hotel (2,350 sqm), commercial office (1,000 sqm), retail (600 sqm), leisure (800 sqm), and restaurant (650 sqm) with public realm improvements to create park area on east of the site surrounding the Seaton High Light.
+Floorspace could include for the Cycle Hub.
+Development Timing Short to Medium-term Costs Over £33million Funding Council land value contribution.
+Third party funding from identifiable and eligible sources including LGF, Heritage Lottery Fund ERDF 2014-2020, Sport England (Inspired Facilities) and Big Lottery Fund (e.g. Reaching Communities Buildings).
+Value generated by ancillary commercial floorspace.
+Delivery Comments Delivery will be reliant on the Council contributing land to the development.
+Applications for funding will be supported by the Council and additional funding sourced by the Council.
+Jacksons Landing is the priority project for Hartlepool and should be a priority for the Tees Valley Local Growth Programme.
+STEM Hub proposal is included at Jacksons Landing alongside the nearby NMRN and HME North as an important co-located education and learning experience for the local community.
+It also helps drive footfall to Jacksons Landing and the NMRN North project.
+Public realm improvements should be integrated with proposals for the new buildings to ensure a complementary fit with the design, positions and scale of buildings.